| |

 |

-said to have originated from Scotland and to have been named Duncan.
-The
+have originated from Scotland and to have been named Duncan.
+The arms

-arms adopted in the bookplate; Gules a chevron between two
+adopted in the bookplate; Gules a chevron between two cinquefoils in

-cinquefoils in chief and a hunting horn in base Or, three buckles Azure,
+chief and a hunting horn in base Or, three buckles Azure, are consistent

 also includes the fragmented letters M and T and are said to be the part